The 20 Most Viewed YouTube Videos

 As a brand, BTS are extremely valuable.
-They’re so influential, that reps at the Hyundai Research Institute told AFP, they bring about $3.6 billion to the South Korean economy.
+They’re so influential, that reps at the Hyundai Research Institute told AFP they bring about $3.6 billion to the South Korean economy.

 If that wasn’t enough, researchers estimate the septet will generate an economic value of $37 billion over the next decade!

-Over the period this social data was observed – January 2013 to December 2019 – there were 2,199,192,809 mentions of the K-Pop sensation.
-This averages to 1,004,197 mentions daily!
+Over the period this social data was observed – January 2013 to December 2020 – there were 2,395,082,950 mentions of BTS.
+That’s an average of 958,597 mentions daily – aka a lot of social conversation.

 Well don’t we all?
 But this ARMY is primed for social media.
 Hashtags are used in a majority of posts; with #bts and #btsarmy leading the pack.